Documentary Wedding Photographer in Atlanta

 My wedding photography isn’t about stiff poses or tiny couples in a vast landscape, instead it’s about real laughs, happy tears, dance floor chaos, and all the beautifully messy in-between moments.
 (I love a good in-between moment.)

-What about posed wedding photos?
+What about posed photos?

-Not sure how to choose a wedding photographer
+How to choose a wedding photographer

 Here the steps I suggest you take: